winstonmhango23/air-framework-tutorials/series-tutorials/05-templates-and-jinja-integration.md

 {% endblock %}
 ```

+The template inheritance system in Jinja works by allowing child templates to extend a base template and override specific blocks.
+When Air processes a template that extends another template, it first renders the child template, then merges it with the parent template, replacing the blocks in the parent with the content from the child.
+This creates a powerful system for maintaining consistent layouts across your application while allowing individual pages to customize their content.

 ## Context Passing to Templates

 Air makes it easy to pass context data to your Jinja templates.
 You can pass data in two ways: